Secure your holiday for £20

 Tanygrisiau, meaning "below the steps", refers to the stepped cliffs above this traditional Welsh village.
 The Moelwyn mountains protect the village from much of the northerly gales in the winter, and give it a pleasant southerly aspect with relatively mild weather considering its location high in Snowdon.
 The village stands amongst dramatic scenery, and Tanygrisiau is a good starting point for many walks, especially if your intention is to climb Moelwyn itself.
 Tanygrisiau was famous for its slate mining, producing a high quality black slate that was used across the world.
 Tanygrisiau railway station is on the famous Ffestiniog Railway, a narrow gauge railway built to carry slate from the mines down to the sea at Porthmadog; today it is a renowned tourist attraction providing stunning views on its trip to the coast.
 Only 1.1 miles away is Blaenau Ffestiniog, once the capital of slate quarrying and in the 18th century known as the "City of Slate".
 The town stands in an elevated, natural bowl amidst this mountainous region and has a good variety of shops and pubs, but is best known for its tourist attractions.
 One of the old quarries is now the renowned Llechwedd Slate Cavern.
 The famous narrow gauge Ffestiniog Railway provides wonderful trips through spectacular countryside.
 Enjoy superb walks and bike trails at Coed-y-Brenin, one of the best mountain bike centres in Britain, as well as good climbing at the Plas y Brenin National Mountain Centre, wonderful sandy beaches, or great fishing or golf.
 Visit delightful Betws-y-Coed, the Italianate Village at Portmeirion, or Bala, with its renowned white water rafting opportunities.

-Please note: Owner only accepts a minimum stay of 3 nights.
+The property can only accept bookings with a minimum stay of 3 nights.

 This property offers the following short breaks: